 None of the laws or Executive Orders in this section were waived or revoked to implement the JCPOA.
-No Iran-related entities designated under the Executive Orders discussed in this section were, or are to later be, "delisted" to implement the JCPOA, as shown in the tables at the end of the report.
+No Iran-related entities designated under the Executive Orders discussed in this section were, or are to later be, "delisted" to implement the JCPOA.